Kristaq Rama: Implication with communist dictatorship crimes

 In August 1988, Rama signed – along with Ramiz Alia and others – documents for the death penalty of poet Havzi Nela by hanging.
-Other documents show that Rama signed for the death penalty for Enver Osmani, a 29-year-old from Dibra.
+Other documents show that Rama signed for the death penalty for Enver Osmani, a 29-year-old from Dibër.

 Personal life

 He was the father of Edi Rama, president of the Socialist Party of Albania and Prime Minister of Albania, also several times former mayor of Tirana.

 Rama died on 11 April 1998, aged 65, after suffering a heart attack in Tirana.